nicoburniske/NBA-Fantasy/Installation Guide.md

 # Installation Instructions #

-All necessary libraries are kept in the libraries module.
+All necessary libraries are kept in the libraries module

-Depending on your Java SDK, it may not come with JavaFX included.
+Depending on your Java SDK, it may not come with JavaFX included

 * Step 1: Ensure that Project language level is set to 8